 If you’re looking for a job in IT, you’re going to want to brush up on your skills.
 There’s a lot of competition out there, and if you want to land a top IT job, you need to stand out from the crowd.
 But what do you need to grab employers’ attention?

-These 5 skills are some of the most valuable in the IT world.
+These 5 skills are some of the most valuable for IT job seekers.
 If you have more than one of these on your resume, you’re in good shape.
 If you have most or all of them, you’ll be a top candidate.

 This is a big one for almost all IT fields; if you’re proficient in a commonly used language like Java, Python, Ruby, or PHP, you’ll have a leg up on other applicants.

 Of course, the languages that will be most valuable in your field depend on exactly what you’re doing.

 If you’re working with databases, for example, PHP is going to be very valuable.
 Python is commonly used in data analysis.
 Swift is built specifically for iOS apps.
 And so on.